Advertising did not break because we lack technology. The pipes are built. Inventory is commoditized. Optimization levers are everywhere.

 For two decades, I worked inside that system.
 Performance improved.
 Metrics got cleaner.
 Efficiency compounded.
 And quietly, the human disappeared.

-Three weeks before my wedding, I was diagnosed with a neurodegenerative disease.
 Overnight, the brain stopped being theoretical.
 It became urgent.

 I went deep into neuroscience not as a scientist, but as someone who needed to understand what was happening inside my own head and what might still be possible.
 The deeper I went, the clearer something became: neuroscience already understood emotion, memory, and connection.
 What it lacked was scale.